 How?
 That’s what you’ll learn in this piece.
 Contemporary European kitchen design is a hot topic today.
 Many homeowners and interior designers are experimenting widely with different materials, layouts, colors, and tones.

-Matte and eclectic designs, for instance, are becoming a thing.
-Pops of color, like sea green and daring hues, mixed with colorful appliances are also becoming trendy within the contemporary European kitchen design space in 2020.
+Matte and eclectic designs, for instance, are becoming popular.
+Pops of color, like sea green and daring hues, mixed with colorful appliances, are also becoming trendy within the contemporary European kitchen design space in 2020.

 So, the options are a lot.
-And, from this list, hopefully, you’ll get a couple of ideas that will serve as great motivation.
+And, from this list, hopefully, you’ll get some ideas that will motivate you.
 So, dive in.

 1. Full Concrete Kitchen